flancian/garden/Das gewalttätigste Element der Gesellschaft ist die Unwissenheit.md

-- The most violent element of
+- "The most violent element of society is ignorance."